 Winning the battle for the e-commerce customer and his loyalty means staying on top of the entire purchasing experience, starting with shopping for the product, shipping to the doorstep, and even setting up in the home.
 The execution of an e-commerce order is critical in the process to build and retain customer loyalty.

-According to 24/7’s Customer Engagement Index, 4 out of every 5 surveyed consumers would take their business to a competitor within a week of experiencing poor customer service.
+According to Forbes, Customers switching companies due to poor service costs U.S. companies a total of $1.6 trillion.
 That large number should motivate businesses to do anything and everything they can to retain customer loyalty.
 Luckily, there are several strategies available to ensure satisfaction and customer retention.

 How well are you delivering to your consumers?